ITM University, Raipur

-Institute of Technology and Management, Raipur (ITM University) is a state private university located in Raipur, Chhattisgarh, established under Section 9 (2) of the Chhattisgarh Private Universities (Establishment and Operations Amendment) Act 2011 by the private organization ITM Society Raipur.
+Institute of Technology and Management, Raipur (ITM University), is a state private university located in Raipur, Chhattisgarh, established under Section 9 (2) of the Chhattisgarh Private Universities (Establishment and Operations Amendment) Act 2011 by the private organization ITM Society Raipur.
+As part of the larger ITM Group of Institutions, the university was created to provide more higher-education opportunities in central India, offering programs in engineering, management, life sciences, humanities, and other professional areas.